The Importance of Maternal Mental Health

 And again, you matter!

-I hope you now see why your mental health matters!
+I hope you now see why your maternal mental health matters!
 You are important!
 You deserve to take breaks, you deserve to have time away from children, you’re allowed to not love motherhood and have other interests besides your kids.
 First and foremost, you are a human.
 You are a mother second.
 So take care of yourself and make yourself a priority!

 And to further support you on your motherhood journey, I created a FREE PDF Guide “Your Motherhood Story” that will help you create a better motherhood experience.